Speckle (interference): Wavelet analysis

 Recently, the use of wavelet transform has led to significant advances in image analysis.
 The main reason for the use of multiscale processing is the fact that many natural signals, when decomposed into wavelet bases are significantly simplified and can be modeled by known distributions.
 Besides, wavelet decomposition is able to separate signals at different scales and orientations.
 Therefore, the original signal at any scale and direction can be recovered and useful details are not lost.

 The first multiscale speckle reduction methods were based on the thresholding of detail subband coefficients.
 Wavelet thresholding methods have some drawbacks: (i) the choice of threshold is made in an ad hoc manner, supposing that wanted and unwanted components of the signal obey their known distributions, irrespective of their scale and orientations; and (ii) the thresholding procedure generally results in some artifacts in the denoised image.
 To address these disadvantages, non-linear estimators, based on Bayes' theory were developed.

 Analogies

 Speckle patterns can also be observed over time instead of space.
 This is the case of phase sensitive optical time-domain reflectometry, where multiple reflections of a coherent pulse generated at different instants interfere to produce a pseudorandom time-domain signal.

 Optical vortices in speckle patterns

 Speckle interference pattern may be decomposed in the sum of plane waves.
 There exist a set of points where amplitude of electromagnetic field is exactly zero.
 Researchers had recognized these points as dislocations of wave trains.

 We know these phase dislocations of electromagnetic fields as optical vortices.
+The term optical vortex is also applied to a deliberately structured vortex beam that carries a helical phase front along its axis, endowing it with orbital angular momentum.